 Reason nº 1: Barcelona is a fantastic city to live

 Chosen by many expats to be one of the best places to live.
 The Barcelona offers a great variety.
 The exceptional location, literary on the seaside, with spectacular white, sandy beaches offers a unique combination between the comfort of a big city and a holiday like atmosphere.
 From the city centre it´s only a 10-minute bus drive to the beach.
-Great Food & Dine, with local and many international top restaurants.
+Great Food & Drinks, with local and many international top restaurants.
 Daily menus for 12,50 euros, or even less.
 Far cheaper than the major European cities.
 Several international schools in – and around the city, like The French School, The British School, The American School where students are taught in various languages.
 Or study a Master or MBA at one of the top Business Schools of the world, ESADE.
-Good social security system, with many hospitals.
+Barcelona offers a good social security system, with many excellent hospitals.

 Reason nº2: Great city to work or to start a business

-I read lately, that Barcelona is number one of the Top 5 SMART CITIES in the world!
+I read lately, that Barcelona is one of the Top 5 SMART CITIES in the world!
 Followed by New York, London, Nice and Singapore this is a great achievement.
 The Public Transport, environmental issues, support for electric cars and buses, excellent high speed internet were the main reasons.
 Barcelona is the city for start-ups (there is a great support from the local government), fashion & design, important trade shows, like World Mobile, Salón Nautica, Alimentaria (food) etc. You´ll find the charm of a Southern European city, combined with the business focus of the Catalan society, very international (18% of the population is from abroad).
 Setting up a new business is still not an easy job, but things are improving and the municipality is introducing a so called “express set-up” for new enterprises, simplifying the whole process.
 To mention that it isn´t a punishment to work here, seems obvious.
 In January, when it is cold and grey in Northern Europe, in Barcelona people are doing business on one of the terraces of the city, enjoying the Mediterranean climate.

 Reason nº 3: Barcelona and its beautiful climate

 I am pleased to inform, that the average temperature, on a yearly base is 15,3 degrees Celsius.
 In August, it could be hot, with temperatures between 23 and 30 degrees, and the coldest month is January, with an average temperature of 8ºC.
-Consider that is will be approx. 10 degrees hotter than Northern Europe, which, especially in the grey winter period, is a huge and pleasant difference!
+Consider that is will be approximately 10 degrees hotter than Northern Europe, which, especially in the grey winter period, is a huge and pleasant difference!
 The average all year sea temperature is 17,1 degrees.

 Reason nº 4: Excellent infra-structure